-5. Results and Findings
+4. Results and findings

-The PLS method, a variance-based structural equation modeling, was utilized as it is particularly appropriate for studies in the early stage of theoretical development, studies using previously validated scales, and studies with a relatively small sample size (Hernández-Perlines et al., 2016).
+The PLS method, a variance-based structural equation modeling, was utilized as it is particularly appropriate for studies in the early stage of theoretical development, studies using previously validated scales, and studies with a relatively small sample size (Hernández-Perlines, Moreno-García, & Yañez-Araque, 2016).
 Statistical analyses were performed using SmartPLS v.
 3.2.6.
 (Ringle, Wende, & Will, 2017) as this software allowed for a simultaneous evaluation of the measurement and structural model (Chin, 1998).

 PLS-SEM is a multivariate modeling technique useful for testing multiple dependent and independent latent constructs (Mathwick, Wiertz, & De Ruyter, 2008).
-Compared to Linear Structural Relationship Modelling or Multiple Regression Method, PLS-SEM calculates relationships between all variables at the same time and does not require multivariate normality (Zhou, Zhang, Su, & Zhou 2012).
-Since CQ comprises several sub-dimensions, a higher-order model or a hierarchical component model (HCM) was created to test the researched model (Lohmoller, 1989).
-PLS-SEM methodology, using a hierarchical component model (HCM), allows us to observe each dimension of CQ independently through a higher order construct which, by theoretical definition of HCM modelling, is a full mediator (Hair et al., 2017) in the process of indirect relationships between each dimension of CQ and CKT/RKT.
+Compared to Linear Structural Relationship Modeling or Multiple Regression Method, PLS-SEM calculates relationships between all variables at the same time and does not require multivariate normality (Zhou, Zhang, Su, & Zhou, 2012).
+Since CQ comprises several sub-dimensions, a higher-order model or a hierarchical component model (HCM) was created to test the researched